FirmanFathoni/freehackquest-writeups/hashes/300_homemade_hash/README.md

 Solve by author:

-* Brutforce by alphabet: qwertyuiopasdfghjklzxcvbnm (~ 17 hour for bruting if speed 1300000 hashes in sec)
+* Bruteforcing by the alphabet: `qwertyuiopasdfghjklzxcvbnm`